sapegin/washingcode-book/manuscript/160_Footer.md

 ## Please review the book

 If you liked the book, I’ll appreciate your review!
-I’ve spent many hours writing and editing it, and your review will help to make it more visible to other people and help me continue improving it.
+I’ve spent many hours writing and editing it, and your review will help to make it more visible to others and help me continue improving it.

 Until the book is final and available on Amazon, and so on, please send me your review at [artem@sapegin.ru](mailto:artem@sapegin.ru).